kids-first/kf-somatic-workflow/README.md

         - ControlFREEC
             - `ctrlfreec_pval`: CNV calls with copy number and p value confidence, a qualtitative "gain, loss, neutral" assignment, and genotype with uncertainty assigned from ControlFreeC.
 See author manual for more details.
             - `ctrlfreec_config`: Config file used to run ControlFreeC.
 Has some useful information on what parameters were used to run the tool.
-            - `ctrlfreec_pngs`: Plots of b allele freqency (baf) log2 ratio and ratio of tumor/normal copy number coverage.
+            - `ctrlfreec_pngs`: Plots of b allele frequency (baf) log2 ratio and ratio of tumor/normal copy number coverage.
 Pink line in the middle of ratio plots is the median ratio.
             - `ctrlfreec_bam_ratio`: Bam ratio text file.
 Contain ratio, median ratio (used to inform `ctrlfreec_pval`), cnv estimates, baf estimate, and genotype estimate.
             - `ctrlfreec_bam_seg`: In-house generated seg file based on ratio file.
 Provided asa a convenience for compatibility with tools that require inputs in legacy microarray format.
             - `ctrlfreec_baf`: baf estimations.